mih/Psignifit-3.x/doc-src/TUTORIAL.rst

 The third plot on the right shows the marginal posterior density estimated from all three chains taken together (blue staircase curve).
 In addition, the prior density is plotted (green line) and three vertical lines.
-The solid vertical line markes the posterior mean, the two dotted curves mark the 2.5% and the 97.5% percentiles.
+The solid vertical line marks the posterior mean, the two dotted curves mark the 2.5% and the 97.5% percentiles.
 This plot gives us a good idea of the posterior distribution of m.
 There are no strange outliers or discontinuities.
 For our special case, this is again good evidence that the chains really converged.